Aterian: Associated behaviour

 The Aterian is associated with early Homo sapiens at a number of sites in Morocco.
 While the Jebel Irhoud specimens were originally noted to have been similar to later Aterian and some Iberomaurusian specimens, further examinations revealed that the Jebel Irhoud specimens are similar to them in some respects but differ in that the Jebel Irhoud specimens have a continuous supraorbital torus while the Aterian and Iberomaurasian specimens have a discontinuous supraorbital torus or in some cases, none at all, and from this, it was concluded that the Jebel Irhoud specimens represent archaic Homo sapiens while the Aterian and Iberomaurusian specimens represent anatomically modern Homo sapiens.
 The 'Aterian' fossils also display morphological similarities with the early out of Africa modern humans found at Skhul and Qafzeh in the Levant, and they are broadly contemporary to them.
 Apart from producing a highly distinctive and sophisticated stone tool technology, these early North African populations also seem to have engaged with symbolically constituted material culture, creating what are amongst the earliest African examples of personal ornamentation.
 Such examples of shell 'beads' have been found far inland, suggesting the presence of long distance social networks.

 Studies of the variation and distribution of the Aterian have also now suggested that associated populations lived in subdivided populations, perhaps living most of their lives in relative isolation and aggregating at particular times to reinforce social ties.
 Such a subdivided population structure has also been inferred from the pattern of variation observed in early African fossils of Homo sapiens.

 Associated faunal studies suggest that the people making the Aterian exploited coastal resources as well as engaging in hunting.
 As the points are small and lightweight, it is likely that they were not hand-delivered but instead thrown.
 There is no evidence that a spear thrower was used, but the points have characteristics similar to atlatl dart points.
 It has so far been difficult to estimate whether Aterian populations further inland were exploiting freshwater resources as well.
 Studies have suggested that hafting was widespread, perhaps to maintain flexibility in the face of strongly seasonal environment with a pronounced dry season.
 Scrapers, knives and points all seem to have been hafted, suggesting a wide range of activities were facilitated by technological advances.
 It is probable that plant resources were also exploited.
 Although there is no direct evidence from the Aterian yet, plant processing is evidenced in North Africa from as much as 182,000 years ago.
 In 2012, a 90,000-year-old bone knife was discovered in the Dar es-Soltan I cave, which is basically made of a cattle-sized animal's rib.

+Associated language

+Due to the archaeological spread of the Aterian culture and unique linguistic spread of the Niger-Congo languages (e.g., languages of the Atlantic coast in Senegal, Kordofan in Sudan), Fleming et al. (2013) indicates that possibly the "Nilo-Saharan linguistic phylum is derived from the Aterian culture area."